Braid representatives minimizing the number of simple walks

+This interesting aspect has been further studied by Gittings \cite{Gittings} and Van Cott \cite{VanCott}, and the ``smallest'' example is the knot $10_{136}$.
+For all other knots with up to 10 crossings, there is a braid representative that simultaneously minimizes the braid width and length.
+Further examples of knots whose minimal width braid representatives are not minimal length are listed in \Cref{table4}.
+(These examples come from \cite{knotinfo}.)

-Here $\ga_1\in B_4$ is a braid representative for $11n_{8}$ of minimal width, and $\ga_2\in B_5$ is a representative of minimal length.
-This time, we compute that $\ga_1$ has 20 simple walks and $\ga_2$ has 23 simple walks.
-So for the knot $11n_{8}$, the number of simple walks is minimized on a braid representative of minimal width, but not one of minimal length.
+Interestingly, the braid representative that minimizes the number of simple walks is not always a minimal length braid, nor is it always a minimal width braid either.
+For example, consider the knots $10_{136}$ and $11n_8$ and their braid representatives in \Cref{table4}.
+For $10_{136}$, the number of simple walks is minimized on a braid representative of minimal length but not one of minimal width, whereas for $11n_{8}$, the number of simple walks is minimized on a braid representative of minimal width, but not one of minimal length.
+Similar examples can be found among the other knots listed in \Cref{table4}.

-\begin{remark} Our computations suggest that, for any knot, one can always minimize the number of simple walks on a braid representative of minimal width or minimal length.
+Our computations suggest that, for any knot, one can always minimize the number of simple walks on a braid representative of minimal width or minimal length.
 This is an interesting problem for future investigation.
-In order to make progress, we need more complete information about the minimal width and minimal length braid representatives for knots.
-At present, we do not have this information for the 13-crossing knots. \end{remark}
+In order to make progress, we need more information about the minimal width and minimal length braid representatives for knots.
+At present, we do not have complete information on the 13-crossing knots.
+In particular, we do not know which 13-crossing knots have minimal length braid representatives that are not minimal width.
+The braid representatives for the 13-crossing knots from [Sto02] are known to be of minimal width, but they are not known to be of minimal length.

-Notice that for every knot in \Cref{table4}, the braid representative that minimizes the number of simple walks begins with $\si_1$.
-This is actually true for all knots up to 10 crossings, but not immediately true for knots with 11 or more crossings (see \cite{BS-table}).
+Notice that for every knot in \Cref{table5}, the braid representative that minimizes the number of simple walks begins with $\si_1$.
+This is actually true for all knots up to 10 crossings, but not immediately true for knots with 11 or more crossings (see \cite{BS-ancillary}).

 In general, by \Cref{lemma-1}, the minimizing braid representative can always be chosen to begin with either $\si_1$ or $\si_1^{-1}.$ For knots with 11 and 12 crossings, there are only a handful of examples whose minimizing braid representative begins with $\si_1^{-1}$ and not $\si_1$.
 They are listed in \Cref{table1}.
-(There are in addition 82 examples among the knots with 13 crossings, see \cite{BS-table}.)
+(There are in addition 82 examples among the knots with 13 crossings, see \cite{BS-ancillary}.)
 In each case, we can find a minimizing braid representative that begins with $\si_1$ by reversing the braid word and applying cyclic permutation.
 We explain these steps in more detail.

 Take, for example, the first knot in \Cref{table1}, namely $11a_{322}$.
 Its minimizing braid representative is $\si_1^{-2}\si_2 \si_3^{-1} \si_4 \si_3^{-1} \si_2 \si_3^{-1}\si_4 \si_1 \si_2\si_3^{-1}\si_2^{-2}.$ The reversed braid word will have the same number of simple walks, so $\si_2^{-2}\si_3 \si_2 \si_1 \si_4 \si_3^{-1} \si_2 \si_3^{-1} \si_4 \si_3^{-1}\si_2 \si_1^{-2}$ is also a minimizing braid word for $11a_{322}$.
 Now repeated application of \Cref{lemma-1} shows that $\si_1 \si_4 \si_3^{-1} \si_2 \si_3^{-1} \si_4 \si_3^{-1}\si_2 \si_1^{-2} \si_2^{-2}\si_3\si_2$ is also a minimizing braid word for $11a_{322}$.